pranav-gujar/DevDynasty_Landing_Page/README.md

-# Task of Web Development Internship at Prodigy Infotech.

 # DevDynasty Landing Page

 Welcome to the repository for the **DevDynasty** landing page.
-This project showcases the landing page I created using HTML5, CSS3, and JavaScript as part of my web development internship at **Prodigy Infotech**.
+This project showcases the landing page I created using HTML5, CSS3, and JavaScript.

 ## Project Overview